asaphkalala/asaphkalala/README.md

-# 👋 Hi, I’m @asaphkalala
+# 👋 hi, i’m @asaphkalala
-- 👀 I’m interested in the software development and machine learning
+- 👀 i’m interested in computer graphics and machine learning
-- 🌱 I’m currently learning c++, typescript and react
+- 🌱 i’m currently learning c++, typescript and react
-- 📫 How to reach me: @asaphkalala on all social media or email me on asaphkalala@gmail.com
+- 📫 how to reach me: @asaphkalala on all social media or email me on asaphkalala@gmail.com

 <!---
 asaphkalala/asaphkalala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.